Riho Yoshioka

 Riho Yoshioka (吉岡 里帆, Yoshioka Riho) is a Japanese actress.
 She first attracted attention after landing a role in a television series, Here Comes Asa on NHK in 2016.
 She received the Elan d'or Award for Newcomer of the Year in 2018.

-She won the Newcomer of the Year Award at the 43rd Japan Academy Film Prize for her role in the 2019 film Mienai Mokugeki-sha and Parallel world love story.
+She won the Newcomer of the Year Award at the 43rd Japan Academy Film Prize for her role in the 2019 film Mienai Mokugeki-sha and Parallel World Love Story.

+Personal life

+Her special skills are calligraphy and alto saxophone.
+She holds an 8th dan rank in calligraphy, which she began at age 7 after being invited by a friend.
+She continued to practice seriously throughout middle and high school, and went on to university with the aim of becoming a professional calligrapher.
+Inspired by the movie Swing Girls, she joined the brass band club during her school years and played the alto saxophone.

+Her hobbies include playing with cats and watching Shinpa theater performances.
+While she loves all living creatures, she is particularly fond of cats, even writing in her blog 'I am severely cat-dependent'.
+Her family keeps five cats and one dog at her family home in Kyoto.

+She is an unparalleled gummy candy enthusiast who has joined the Japan Gummy Association and is an honorary member.